-On-going incapacity is the prolonged absence from work due to illness or injury and is usually in one single on-going period.
-An example of on-going incapacity might be where an employee requires surgery for a medical condition that will have a substantial recovery period.
+Ongoing incapacity is the prolonged absence from work due to illness or injury and is usually in one single ongoing period.
+An example might be where an employee requires surgery for a medical condition, with a substantial recovery period.

-Employers may become aware of on-going incapacity because an employee continues to bring in medical certificates to excuse their absence or the employer may be notified of an up-coming operation.
-In both instances, it is important that the employer discusses the incapacity with their employee and collects evidence as to how the employee's ability to do their duties will be affected.
+Employers may become aware of ongoing incapacity because an employee continues to bring in medical certificates to excuse their absence, or the employer may be notified of an upcoming operation.
+In both instances, it is important that the employer discusses the incapacity with their employee and collects evidence of how their ability to do their duties will be affected.